 The Tutor is responsible for monitoring each student's overall academic progress and helping the student to function effectively as a productive citizen in the Waring community.
-Tutors arrange conferences on the student's work with the student and the student's parents in November and February, and may also schedule additional conferences if necessary.
-Over the school year, the Tutor serves as a parent's primary point of contact for academic issues that arise at school.
+The Tutor is the primary contact person for the Parent/Guardian regarding student concerns and meets twice a year with Parents/Guardians and Students to review Evaluations. and discuss student progress in the Waring Program.
+They may also schedule additional conferences if necessary.

 When academic issues arise, the Tutor is notified by the individual teacher and is the primary point of contact.
-If there are disciplinary issues, the Tutor's responsibility is to work with the Dean of Students and Associate Head of School on appropriate responses and, in the case of serious matters, to be the student's advocate before the Disciplinary Committee.
-The Tutor may also consult with and refer the student or parents to the Dean of Students, School Social Worker, the Consulting Psychologist or the Learning Skills Coordinator on social, emotional or learning issues.
+If there are disciplinary issues, the Tutor's responsibility is to work with the Group Dean on appropriate responses and, in the case of serious matters, to be the student's advocate before the Disciplinary Committee.
+The Tutor may also consult with and refer the student or parents to the Group Dean, School Social Worker, or the Learning Skills Coordinator on social, emotional or learning issues.